-Regular cash payments made to qualifying employers to offset the cost of employing individuals who have been long term unemployed are exempt from income tax or corporation tax
+Cash payments made to qualifying employers to offset the cost of employing individuals who have been long term unemployed are exempt from income tax or corporation tax.
 The Department of Social Protection will pay the incentive to the employer monthly in arrears over a 2 year period as follows:

-€7,500 for each person recruited who has been unemployed for more than 12 but less than 24 months

-$\ensuremath{\mathfrak{C}}$ 10,000 for each person recruited who has been unemployed for more than 24 months.
+€7,500 for each person recruited who has been unemployed for more than 12 but less than 24 months. €10,000 for each person recruited who has been unemployed for more than 24 months.